alexeygrigorev/llm-rag-workshop/README.md

 Chat with your own data - LLM+RAG workshop

-The content here is a part of [LLM Zoomcamp](https://github.com/DataTalksClub/llm-zoomcamp) - a free course about the engineering aspects of LLMs.
+The content here is based on [LLM Zoomcamp](https://github.com/DataTalksClub/llm-zoomcamp) - a free course about the engineering aspects of LLMs.
+The course just started, you can still enroll.

+If you want to run a similar workshop in your company, contact me at alexey@datatalks.club.

 For this workshop, you need:

 - Docker
-- Python 3.10
+- Python 3 (we use 3.10)
-- OpenAI account
+- OpenAI account (optional)
-- Optionally, a GitHub account
+- GitHub account (optional)
-- Optionally, a HuggingFace account
+- HuggingFace account (optional)

 # Plan

-Original workshop:

 * LLM and RAG (theory)
 * Preparing the environment (codespaces)